thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 # Transferring from notification beacon to TLS
 __Open Issue:__ See [here](https://github.com/thaliproject/Thali_CordovaPlugin/issues/229) but the basic problem is that there appears to be good reason to [believe](https://weakdh.org/) that 1024 bit DH groups as used in OpenSSL might be compromised.
 At the moment we choose to use a DH cipher suite because the ECDHE PSK cipher suites supported by OpenSSL uses AES with CBC mode and I've always preferred GCM because it provides integrity protection.
 But I need to talk to the crypto board and figure out what makes the most sense.
 Can we just configure OpenSSL to use a 2K key?
 Should we switch to ECDHE PSK even though this means giving up GCM?
 Research needs to be done.

-This spec will define a number of bindings of the notification framework to various transports such as BLE, Bluetooth, Wi-Fi, etc. In each and every case once discovery has occured, notification beacons have been validated and a desired peer discovered the next step will be the establishment of a TCP/IP connection.
+This spec will define a number of bindings of the notification framework to various transports such as BLE, Bluetooth, Wi-Fi, etc. In each and every case once discovery has occurred, notification beacons have been validated and a desired peer discovered the next step will be the establishment of a TCP/IP connection.
 This is true even when the underlying transport, such as Apple's Multi-Peer Connectivity Framework, doesn't natively support TCP/IP.

 In the case of all bindings described in this spec the relationship between a peer and a particular TCP/IP address and port is transitory.
 The bindings will change over time.
 This introduces a security issue known as the channel binding problem.
 Put simply, when someone connects to a particular IP, how does one know that the entity at the other end of the TCP/IP connection is who we think it is?
 Thali generally uses TLS to solve this particular problem.